department-of-veterans-affairs/vets-website/content/pages/education/apply-for-education-benefits-new.md

 ##### Other Ways to Apply

 - Go to a VA regional office and have a VA employee help you.
 [Find a regional office near you](/facilities).
 - Work with your school’s VA certifying official.
-This person is usually in the Registrar or Financial Aid office at the schoole.
+This person is usually in the Registrar or Financial Aid office at the school.
 - Call 888-442-4551 (888-GI-BILL-1) from 8:00 a.m. - 7:00 p.m.
 ET Mon - Fri, to request that we send the application to you.
 Fill it out and mail it to the VA regional claims processing office that’s in the same location as your school.
 [See a list of regional claims processing offices](http://www.benefits.va.gov/gibill/regional_processing.asp).

 <div class="feature usa-content" markdown="1">